-• To acquaint the student with mathematical tools needed in evaluating multiple integrals and their usage.

-- To Calculate and establish identities connecting these quantities, to Evaluate line, surface and volume integrals in simple coordinate systems and to Use Gauss, Stokes and Greens theorems to simplify calculations of integrals and prove simple results - To enable the students to apply the knowledge of Mathematics in various Engineering fields by making them to identify the functions in engineering problems as analytic function and their study as a functions of a complex variables. - To develop an understanding of the standard techniques of complex variable theory so as to enable the student to apply them with confidence, to specify some difficult integration that appears in applications can be solved by complex integration in application areas such as fluid dynamics and flow of the electric current. - Laplace transforms can be used for efficiently solving the problems that occur in various branches of engineering disciplines
+- Determine mathematical tools needed in evaluating multiple integrals and their usage. - Calculate and establish identities connecting the vector quantities, to Evaluate line, surface and volume integrals in simple coordinate systems. - Utilize Gauss, Stokes and Greens theorems to simplify calculations of integrals and prove simple results. - Apply the knowledge of Mathematics in various Engineering fields by making them to identify the functions in engineering problems as analytic function and their analyze as a function of a complex variables. - Develop an understanding of the standard techniques of complex variable theory so as to enable the student to apply them with confidence, to specify some difficult integration that appear in applications can be solved by complex integration in application areas such as fluid dynamics and flow of the electric current. - Utilize Laplace transforms efficiently for solving the problems that occur in various branches of Engineering disciplines.